alus-it/AirNavigator/release/README.txt

 Here it is possible to choose the color of everything AirNavigator will display on the screen of your TomTom, the colors must be encoded with a four digit hexadecimal number starting from 0000 that is black up to FFFF that is white.
 (Red=F000, green=0F00, blue=00F0, yellow=FF00)
 * background: the color of the background
 * compassRose: color of the compass and its scale
-* dirMarker: color of the marker on the top of the compass indicating the current direction
+* dirMarker: color of the marker on the top of the compass indicating the current heading true direction
-* magneticDir: color of the numbers indicating the current magnetic heading
+* magneticDir: color of the numbers indicating the current magnetic heading (not displayed because from TomTom GPS unit it is equal to the true one)
 * routeIndicator: color of the arrow in the HSI indicating the direction of the route
 * cdi: color of the course deviation indicator inside the HSI
 * cdiScale: color of the course deviation scale